ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

     modifier may have a top-level type signature.

-11. A modifier of type ``Multiplicity`` changes the multiplicity of the following arrow, preceding pattern-bound variable of a lambda, or preceding record field.
+11. A modifier of type ``Multiplicity`` changes the multiplicity of the following arrow, or following pattern-bound variable of a lambda, or preceding record field.
     Multiple modifiers of type ``Multiplicity`` on the same arrow are not allowed.
     Any other use of a modifier is an error.